Walter Dix: Return to top level

 In the first meeting of the 2011 IAAF Diamond League, at the Qatar Athletic Super Grand Prix, he won the 200 m with a time of 20.06 seconds.
 Dix took further 200 m victories at the Eugene and London legs of the series, while Usain Bolt won the other three 200 m mid-season legs.
 He achieved a 100/200 sprint double at the 2011 USA Track and Field Championships, winning in the absence of Tyson Gay and Wallace Spearmon.
 Running in both the events at the 2011 World Championships in Athletics, he first secured the silver medal in the 100 m final – defending champion Bolt was disqualified for a false start and Dix was runner-up to another Jamaican, Yohan Blake, in a comparatively slow 10.08 seconds.
 In the 200-meter final Bolt beat the field but Dix was the closest to him, running 19.70 seconds to take his second silver of the tournament.
 He attempted to gain a third medal in the 4 × 100 metres relay final, but a mid-race collision between Darvis Patton and Britain's Harry Aikines-Aryeetey meant the American team's baton never reached Dix's final leg.
-At the Diamond League 200 m final at the Memorial Van Damme he ran a personal best of 19.53 seconds.
-Blake was even faster (19.26), however, leaving Dix in second place even as he became the fourth fastest 200 m runner of all-time and then won the league series.
+At the Memorial Van Damme Diamond League final, Dix clocked a personal best of 19.53 seconds in the 200 m.
+Although Blake won the race in 19.26 seconds, Dix's performance made him the fourth-fastest runner in history and he won the overall league title.

 He moved to Southern Ireland in 2012 to train with John Smith and opened his outdoor season with a wind-aided run of 9.85 seconds.
 A 200 m win followed at the Doha Diamond League meet.
-He entered the 2012 US Olympic Trials and reached the 100 m final but, having pulled a muscle in his semi-final, he finished last in the race.
+He entered the 2012 US Olympic Trials and reached the 100 m final but, having pulled his left hamstring in his semi-final, he finished last in the race.
 This brought an end to his season.

+Later career

+Dix started the 2013 season with a 100 m win at the Oxy Invite, running 10.11.
+On June 1, he ran to 2nd place at the 2013 Prefontaine Classic in the 200 m with a time of 20.16, behind Nickel Ashmeade.
+However, at the 2013 USA Outdoor Championships, he was hampered by the same muscle as the year before and pulled up in the race.
+He returned in September and ran a season's best of 20.12 in the 200 m at the 2013 Memorial Van Damme Diamond League meeting.
+A few days later, he won the 100 m with a 9.99 during the 2013 Rieti Meeting.